 While there are many techniques you could use to improve the load speed of your website, updating to the latest PHP version is one sure method.
 The most current version of PHP is three (3) times faster than the older version.

 3. Improved SEO

-Load speed is one of Google’s ranking factor.
+Load speed is one of Google’s ranking factors.
 A faster website means a higher ranking in search results, improved user experience, and more sales!

 Backup Your Site

 Before doing any update in WordPress, it’s always advised to create a backup.
 The same is applicable when updating the PHP version of your WordPress website.

 Here are two major reasons why creating a backup before updating to the latest PHP is important.

 - WordPress themes and plugins are also written in PHP.
-If any of the plugin or your theme is badly scripted, there will be compatibility issues once the update happens.
+If any of the plugins or your theme is badly scripted, there will be compatibility issues once the update happens.

 - Something might go wrong during the updating process.
 A typical example is the loss of internet connection.
 As minor as the issue looks, it could lead to a catastrophic outcome in some cases.